nootkan/classic-press-formspammertrap-plugin/README.txt

 * Submissions include visitor IP addresses for security purposes
 * Admin notes are private and not visible to form submitters
 * **Complete removal of all submission data when plugin is uninstalled**

+**🆕 Color Customization Privacy:**
+* Color preferences are stored in your site's database
+* Only site administrators can access color customization settings
+* No personal data is collected through color customization features
+* Color settings are completely removed when plugin is uninstalled
+* Custom CSS is generated server-side with proper security validation

 **🆕 Import/Export Privacy:**
 * Import/export functions are admin-only capabilities